-Discount Rate The total OPEB liability was calculated using the discount rate of 3.24 percent.
-The projection of cash flows used to determine the discount rate assumed the contribution from employers and from members would be computed based on contribution requirements as stipulated by state statute.
-Projected inflows from investment earnings were calculated using the longer-term assumed investment rate of return 8 percent.
-Based on those assumptions, OP&F's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
-Therefore, a municipal bond rate of 3.16 percent at December 31, 2017 and 3.71 percent at December 31, 2016, was blended with the long-term rate of 8 percent, which resulted in a blended discount rate of 3.24 percent.
-The municipal bond rate was determined using the S&P Municipal Bond 20 Year High Grade Rate Index.
-The OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments until 2025.
-The long-term expected rate of return on health care investments was applied to projected costs through 2025, and the municipal bond rate was applied to all health care costs after that date.
+Discount Rate Total OPEB liability was calculated using the discount rate of 4.66%.
+The projection of cash flows used to determine the discount rate assumed the contributions from employers and from members would be computed based on contribution requirements as stipulated by state statute.
+Projected inflows from investment earnings were calculated using the longer-term assumed investment rate of return of 8.0%.
+Based on those assumptions, OP&F's fiduciary net position was projected to not be able to make all future benefit payment of current plan members.
+Therefore, a municipal bond rate of 4.13% at December 31, 2018 and 3.16% at December 31, 2017 was blended with the long-term rate of 8.0%, which resulted in a blended discount rate of 4.66% at December 31, 2018 and 3.24% at December 31, 2017.

-Sensitivity of the Township's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate Net OPEB liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net OPEB liability calculated using the discount rate of 3.24 percent, as well as what the net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (2.24 percent), or one percentage point higher (4.24 percent) than the current rate.
+Sensitivity of the Township's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate Net OPEB liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net OPEB liability calculated using the discount rate of 4.66 percent, as well as what the net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (3.66 percent), or one percentage point higher (5.66 percent) than the current rate.

-Current 1 % Decrease (2.24%) Di scount Rate (3.24%) 1 % Increase (4.24%) Entity's proportionate share · · · · · · · · · · · · · · · · · · · · · · of the net OPEB liability \$ 10,613,250 \$ 8,490,527 \$ 6,857,169
+Current

+1% Decrease (3.66%) Discount Rate 1% Increase

+(4.66%) (5.66%)

+Entity's proportionate share

+of the net OPEB liability \$ 1,766,980 \$ 1,450,399 \$ 1,184,654